Prime Minister Narendra Modi at the World Buddhist Summit - ExBulletin

 Prime Minister Modi further said that India is progressing in ‘Amrit Kaal’ to become a developed country, and the greatest inspiration behind this is Lord Buddha.

 “In this Amrit Kaal, India has taken new initiatives on many subjects and our greatest inspiration for this is Lord Buddha.
-India is progressing in the ‘Amrit Kaal’ to become a developed country.
-‘India has resolved for the welfare of not only India but the whole world,’ Modi said.
+India is moving forward in the ‘Amrit Kaal’ to become a developed country.
+The ‘India has resolved for the welfare of not only India but the whole world,’ Modi said.

 The two-day Global Buddhist Summit comes at a time when India celebrates 75 years of independence when India celebrates ‘Amrit Mahotsav’.

 Prime Minister Modi said that India has continuously spread the values of Lord Buddha.
 “The path of Buddha is Pariyakti, Patipatti and Pativedha.
 Means Theory, Practice and Realization.
-Over the past 9 years, India has made rapid progress in these three points,” he said.
+Over the past 9 years, India has made rapid progress on all three points,” he said.

 The Prime Minister further stressed that when many people come together with a vision of a better future, “the future will indeed be beautiful.”

 “India had its firsts in so many fields, and it was largely inspired by Lord Buddha.
-That is why today people from different countries and from different geographical and cultural backgrounds are present here together,” Modi said while adding that this is the extension of Lord Buddha which unites the entire humanity in one thread.
+That is why today people from different countries and from different geographical and cultural backgrounds are present here together,” Modi said while adding that it is the extension of Lord Buddha that unites the entire humanity into a single thread.

 Prime Minister Modi stressed the importance of Buddha’s way, adding that his way is the way of the future, the way of sustainability.